artefactory/choice-learn/README.md

 </div>

-Choice-Learn is a Python package designed to help you formulate, estimate, and deploy discrete choice models, e.g., for assortment planning.
+Choice-Learn is a Python package designed to help you formulate, estimate, and deploy discrete choice models.
+It is designed to efficiently handle large-scale choice data by limiting RAM usage.

-The package provides ready-to-use datasets and models studied in the academic literature.
-It also provides a lower level use if you wish to customize the specification of the choice model or formulate your own model from scratch.
-Choice-Learn efficiently handles large-scale choice data by limiting RAM usage.
+It provides ready-to-use datasets studied in the academic literature as well as a wide panel of different models covering both single choice and multiple choices models.
+Off-the shelf implementation of well known models are provided as well as a lower level use if you wish to customize your own model.

-Choice-Learn uses NumPy and pandas as data backend engines and TensorFlow for models.
+Finally, you can also find original models published in academic conferences, such as the AleaCarta [[17]](#trident-references) model.

 ## :trident: Table of Contents
   - [Introduction - Discrete Choice modeling](#trident-introduction---discrete-choice-modeling)